helium-party/radixdlt-net/README.md

 # radixdlt-net
-A client library for RadixDLT written in C#
+A client library for RadixDLT written in C#.